epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 outbreak has a R0 of less than 1, unless the size of the transmission event was much greater than currently reported.
 We also found that a large initial exposure event was likely, combined with a short duration.
-This corresponds with the evidence of rapid detection by Public Health Officials in Wuhan.
 These scenarios resulted in R0 estimates that are comparable to those estimated during the 2002-2003 SARS outbreak.
 However, with the available data we could not identify whether scenarios with a SARS-like or pre-intervention SARS-like serial interval were more likely.
 As more information becomes available it may be possible to further refine our results and establish the value of R0.
 Providing clear quantitative information for decision makers on the transmissibility of coronavirus is of clear public health importance.
 Our work to make this process reproducible may reduce the time these estimates take to be made available in future outbreaks and increase knowledge sharing across response teams.

+**Data availability**

+*Underlying data*

+Zenodo: epiforecasts/WuhanSeedingVsTransmission: Resubmission to Wellcome Open.
+<a href="https://doi.org/10.5281/zenodo.3630424" class="uri">https://doi.org/10.5281/zenodo.3630424</a>

+This project contains the following underlying data:

+-   inst/results/grid.fst (The complete results of our scenario analysis)
+-   inst/results/conditioned\_grid.fst (The results of our scenario analysis conditioned on observed cases)
+-   inst/results/proportion\_sims\_allowed.fst (The proportion of
+    samples allowed per scenario evaluated)
+-   data/fitted\_delay\_sample\_func.rda: (This is a reporting delay function as discussed in the text)

+License: MIT

+**Software availability**

+Source code is available from:
+<a href="https://github.com/epiforecasts/WuhanSeedingVsTransmission/tree/v0.3.0" class="uri">https://github.com/epiforecasts/WuhanSeedingVsTransmission/tree/v0.3.0</a>

 **Contributors**